Chapter Nine: The Case of the Ingenious A

 | Division Sheet for Square 689 |

-However, like the Octagon, the house would face an intersection with an acute angle, New Jersey Avenue and C Streets SE.
-Also, in his 1989 book on the Octagon, Ridout identified Lovering, not Thornton, as superintending architect at the Octagon.
-That raised the possibility that builder/architect Lovering designed the Octagon.
-Ridout dismissed Lovering as a mere carpenter.
-In his 1995 discussion of Thornton as a residential architect, C. M. Harris dismissed Lovering's designs as "conventional and unadventurous."
+In his 1989 book on the Octagon, Ridout identified Lovering, not Thornton, as superintending architect at the Octagon.
+That raised the possibility that builder/architect Lovering designed the Octagon, too.
+That makes sense since both the Octagon and Law's house face an intersection with an acute angle.
+However, Ridout dismissed Lovering as a mere carpenter.
+In his 1995 discussion of Thornton as a residential architect, C. M. Harris dismissed designs credited to Lovering as "conventional and unadventurous."
 He also credited Thornton as the designer of Law's house.
 Thus, Bryan's suspicion that Lovering was its architect was wrong.(3)

 Although undated and not widely known, the contract for building the house signed by Law and Lovering is extant.
 Archivists mislabeled the eleven page document as being written "circa 1794," so it escaped the scrutiny of researchers interested in what Law was planning to build in 1798.
 The document begins "Particular description and manner of building a house for Thomas Law Esq. fronting the side of New Jersey Avenue and South C Street on Square 689 for $5800 as per drawings marked A.B.C.D.... " The document then specifies building materials, dimensions, and the use of latches, sashes, etc. The "elliptical rooms" are mentioned but not described save for their height, 12 feet and 10 feet respectively, and that their walls were to be framed by wood scantling.
 Unfortunately, drawings A.B.C.D. have not been found.
 The contract does not explicitly say that Lovering drew the designs.(4)